Taklamakan Desert: Climate

-Because it lies in the rain shadow of the Himalayas, Taklamakan has a cold desert climate.
-Given its relative proximity with the cold to frigid air masses in Siberia, extreme temperatures are recorded in wintertime, sometimes well below −20 C, while in summer they can rise up to 40 C. During the 2008 Chinese winter storms episode, the Taklamakan was reported to be covered, for the first time in its recorded history, entirely with a thin layer of snow reaching 4 cm, with a temperature of −26.1 C in some observatories.
+Because it lies in the rain shadow of the Himalayas, the Taklamakan has a cold desert climate.
+Given its relative proximity with the cold to frigid air masses in Siberia, extreme temperatures are recorded in wintertime, sometimes well below −20 C, while in summer they can rise up to 40 C. During the 2008 Chinese winter storms episode, the Taklamakan was reported to be covered, for the first time in its recorded history, entirely with a thin layer of snow, reaching 4 cm, with a temperature of −26.1 C in some observatories.

-Its extreme inland position, virtually in the very heartland of Asia and thousands of kilometres from any open body of water, accounts for the somewhat wide diurnal temperature variation.
+Its extreme inland position, effectively at the very center of Asia, and thousands of kilometres from any open body of water, accounts for its somewhat wide diurnal temperature variation.